Wednesday’s analyst upgrades and downgrades

 Mr. Warn kept a target of $120 per share.
 Consensus is $122.63.

-Elsewhere, Societe Generale analyst John Herrlin downgraded the stock to "hold" from "buy" and raised his target to $130 (U.S.) from $120.
+Elsewhere, Société Générale analyst John Herrlin downgraded the stock to "hold" from "buy" and raised his target to $130 (U.S.) from $120.

 =====